Conflict-related sexual violence – translating words into action

 WORKSHOPS TOWARDS CONCRETE SOLUTIONS

 On 19 June, a series of workshops will bring together over 30 organizations active in the prosecution of sexual violence perpetrators.
-They will present the practical, tried-and-tested tools they have developed, which will later be compiled in a toolbox.
+They will present the practical, tried-and-tested tools they have developed, which will later be compiled in a toolbox, conceived as a best practices manual for civil society organizations.

 SPONSORS AND PARTNERS